 In Idaho, officials have announced they plan to allow hunters to target the 1,000 wolves in Idaho, shooting and killing up to 220 wolves during this hunting season alone.

-Why not manage for and maintain a diverse and healthy Ecosystem, which of course must also include one of nature’s historically proven management tools; the Wolf.
+Manage for and maintain a diverse and healthy Ecosystem, which of course must also include two of nature's historically proven management tools; the Wolf.
 Wolves by design keep deer and elk populations strong and healthy.

 ATV's are a problem

 Here is a very interesting article on Elk populations and ATV’s.
 Hunters who use ATV’s are hurting Oregon’s elk population.

 What are MME's?
 Devastating!